Politics of North Macedonia: Legislative branch

 The Assembly (Sobranie / Kuvendi) has 120 members, elected for a four-year term, by proportional representation.

 There are between 120 and 140 seats, currently there are 120; members are directly elected in multi-seat constituencies by closed list proportional representation vote.
 There is a possibility of three people being directly elected in diaspora constituencies by a simple majority vote provided there is sufficient voter turnout.

+2024 election result

+Graph of the party split among 120 seats.